 Paying off credit card debt all at once had become a mere memory and falling in line with the ranks of much of the debt-ridden world was my new norm.
 Still, at the worst financial time of my life, I married an angel.
 She focused in right away on two important things about me: One, I was in crazy debt, and two, I had an entrepreneurial spirit!

 Many entrepreneurs have an unnatural willingness to dive into debt without fear.
 I was certainly one of them.

 Despite my flourishing love life, I was frustrated, bewildered and even angry underneath it.
 I was struggling like never before and paying off high amounts of debt.
 I decided to get educated and wise up about what was happening in the financial world.
 I knew there were lots of people just like me who were figuring all this financial stuff out enough to live happily, and even financially free lives without the burden of debt and the high cost of it.

 I wanted to understand why and how this had happened to me.
 I needed to understand my rights and responsibilities and start digging deep into how to get my finances back on track.
 This time, I vowed to make a change like never before.

-Today, I’m a little wiser, and a whole lot smarter about the subject of money, credit and debt.
+Today, I’m a little wiser, and a whole lot smarter about the subject of money, credit, and debt.
 I decided to put all this information together, one more time, in a way that would allow me to share what I’ve learned in a comprehensive and easy to understand way.
-I own personalfinanceliteracy.com and my second online training product, The Credit Score Master Key.
-I’m planning more training materials for the future, as well.
-I love what I do.
+I own personalfinanceliteracy.com.
+I’m planning credit and debt elimination training material in the near future, as well.
+I really love what I do.